SEMI EDA/Interface A Standards Overview

-- With this information client can define and activate data collection plans.
+- With this information a client application can define and activate Data Collection Plans (DCPs)

-- The Equipment will continue to generate Data Collection Reports until the client deactivates the plans or becomes unavailable.
+- The equipment generates and sends Data Collection Reports to the client until the client deactivates the plans or becomes unavailable.

 - When shutting down properly, the client should close the session.

 Because the EDA standards continue to evolve and change, SEMI and its member companies initiated the concept of “freeze versions.”
 Each freeze identifies a specific version of the individual EDA standards that equipment suppliers and IC makers use as a unified set to implement the interface.

 SEMI implemented the freeze version concept by creating two downloadable bundles of standard schema files: one for the 1105 freeze version, and another for the 0710 freeze version.
 These are available on the SEMI website.

 Unless the client and equipment are implementing the same version of the EDA standards, they cannot fully communicate and might be incompatible.
 This is the nature of SOAP/XML web services technology.
 The latest version is Freeze Version II (0710), and is the one required by all fabs for new equipment.